gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 ## GraphQL-based data processing layer

 Plugins also drive the new GraphQL data processing layer.
+This new system enables rich integrations with CMSs like Contentful, Wordpress, and Drupal along with other remote and local sources.

 In Gatsby v0, (like pretty much every static site generator) data was processed then *pushed* into templates to be rendered into HTML.
 This